Rhabdomonas incurva (Fresenius, 1858)

 Rhabdomonas incurva

 I have found Rhabdomonas incurva only rarely in the Simmelried.
-After 2010 I could not detect the species anymore.
 Rhabdomonas incurva belongs to the Euglenophyceae and is easily recognized by its slightly bean-shaped appearance.
 The furrows on the pellicle are sometimes difficult to see when the cell is filled with many paramylon grains.
 Rhabdomonas differs from the genus Menoidium in the shape of the cell in cross-section.
 While the cells of Rhabdomans are almost circular in cross-section, members of the genus Menoidium are strongly laterally flattened.

 Rhabdomonas-incurva

-Fig. 1 a-b: Rhabdomonas incurva.
-L = 16 – 19 µm.
-Two focal planes of two specimens.
-The smaller specimen (b) is 16 µm long and the larger on 19 µm (b).
-Note the slightly twisted furrows of the pellicle (b).
+Fig. 1 a-c: Rhabdomonas incurva.
+L = 14 µm.
+Three focal planes of a freely swimming specimen.
+Note the slightly twisted furrows of the pellicle (b, c).
+CV = contractile vacuole, F = flagellum.
 Obj.
 100 X.